 Here we go again!
 I watched another Jane Eyre movie adaptation last night.
+If you want to know more about what I thought of the book, check out my book review.
 This one stars William Hurt as Mr. Rochester and Charlotte Gainsbourg as Jane.
 It can be difficult to compare the different movie adaptations to one another.
 Where one is weak in a particular area, another is strong and vice versa.
 I’ll start off by saying that I thoroughly enjoyed this rendition.

 This movie devotes a much larger part to Jane’s childhood and really establishes her character before she enters adulthood.
 We can see from the beginning that Jane has spunk and thinks for herself.
 You’ll find yourself rooting for her and hopeful for a better future as she embarks on a new chapter in life when she leaves Lowood School.